Infotainment & Telematics

 Parnishchev, Ivachev (PCAutomotive), Black Hat Europe 2024 [13]

-This Black Hat Europe 2024 work covers the MIB3 infotainment platform in Skoda and VW Group vehicles produced from 2021.
-MIB3 uses a Renesas R-Car M3 SoC running Yocto Linux 4.14.75 and a CARCOM FreeRTOS co-processor on a Cortex-R7.
+At Black Hat Europe 2024, Parnishchev and Ivachev took on the MIB3 infotainment platform in Skoda and VW Group vehicles built from 2021 onward.
+MIB3 uses a Renesas R-Car M3 SoC running Yocto Linux 4.14.75, alongside a CARCOM FreeRTOS co-processor on a Cortex-R7.

 Entry is a Bluetooth-triggered heap overflow in the picserver JPEG decoder in the phone contacts service: a crafted PBAP profile photo with a scanline that exceeds the 0x4000-byte allocation (libjpeg's 1/8 scaling can produce up to a 0x7fff-byte scanline) overflows the buffer.
-From the phone service the team exploited a missing access control check in MIB3's custom IPC mechanism to reach a shell injection primitive in the Networking service, then loaded an unsigned kernel module to obtain root.
-CARCOM code execution came from patching shared RAM, giving raw CAN3 frame access.
-Persistence was achieved via a secure-boot bypass in Preh's proprietary image-compression extension to the R-Car BL2 stage of ARM Trusted Firmware: each compressed boot image carries a PCCP header with its own size field, and BL2 uses that header size for LZ4 decompression while verifying the signature over a size taken from the certificate.
+From the phone service, the team abused a missing access control check in MIB3's custom IPC mechanism to reach a shell injection primitive in the Networking service, then loaded an unsigned kernel module for root.
+CARCOM code execution came from patching shared RAM, which gave raw CAN3 frame access.
+For persistence, they used a secure-boot bypass in Preh's proprietary image-compression extension to the R-Car BL2 stage of ARM Trusted Firmware: each compressed boot image carries a PCCP header with its own size field, and BL2 uses that header size for LZ4 decompression while verifying the signature over a size taken from the certificate.
 Appending arbitrary content past the authenticated region therefore still passes secure boot.
-Concatenating extra CPIO records after the initrd's TRAILER!!! marker let them overwrite the init script that brings up dm-verity, persisting code execution across reboots.
-Demonstrated capabilities included real-time GPS and speed tracking, in-car microphone access, screen control, and DNS-tunnelled C2 over the embedded eSIM.
+By concatenating extra CPIO records after the initrd's TRAILER!!! marker, they overwrote the init script that brings up dm-verity, keeping code execution across reboots.
+In the demo, this got them real-time GPS and speed tracking, in-car microphone access, screen control, and DNS-tunnelled C2 over the embedded eSIM.

 Nissan